ChrisZie/HugoSymphony/content/_index.md

 - caption: Who We Are
   marker: expertise
-  description: 'We are a highly skilled, certified, & experienced team of Canadian & German Volunteer Leaders, Eco-Activists, NPO Board Members, Environmental Scientists, MBAs, Technologists, & Project Managers.<br><br>We met as skilled Volunteers at a NPO & realized that Volunteerism is the key to changing the world.
+  description: 'We are a highly skilled, certified, & experienced team of Canadian & German Volunteer Leaders, Eco-Activists, NPO Board Members, Environmental Scientists, Technologists, MBAs, & Project Managers.<br><br>We met as skilled Volunteers at a NPO & realized that empowering change-makers with world-class Volunteer Management Solutions is key to changing the world.
-    <br><br>We have since traveled the world, using Volunteer Management Solutions to massively grow the impact of Environmental Conservation NPOs/NGOs & Ecotourism-driven Government Agencies by mobilizing Volunteers.'
+    <br><br>We have since traveled the world, greatly growing the impact of Environmental Conservation NPOs/NGOs & Ecotourism-driven Government Agencies by mobilizing fantastic Volunteers worldwide.'

 - caption: Your Challenges
   marker: learning
-  description: 'You are in critical need of support in the form of volunteers, donors, or marketers & believe in how much growth you can bring to your environment, economy, & society with the right support.<br><br>You are in need of a team to make your visions a reality & need to connect into a broader global network.<br><br>You need the most wonderful, generous, dedicated, & passionate volunteers to help grow your positive impact on the environment because they believe in you & your mission.'
+  description: 'You are in critical need of support in the form of Volunteers, Donors, or Marketers & believe in how much growth you can bring to your environment, economy, & society with great, reliable support.<br><br>You are in need of a team to make your visions a reality & need to connect into a broader global network.<br><br>You need the most wonderful, generous, dedicated, & passionate Volunteers to help grow your positive impact on the environment because they believe in you & your mission.'

 - caption: Our Solutions
   marker: launch